eBay’s Generic Competitive Strategy & Growth Strategies

 Market Development.
 Market development is a secondary intensive growth strategy in eBay’s global marketplace and e-commerce business.
 Growth is achieved in this intensive strategy by establishing new operations in new markets or market segments.
 In this case, for example, creating a new website for narrowly focused classified listings, such as for sporting goods, establishes eBay’s presence in such a market segment.
 Thus, in market development, one of the strategic objectives is to create new trading websites to establish new online retail or auction operations in identifiable market segments.
 In using this intensive growth strategy, the company’s management applies the cost leadership generic competitive strategy to attract vendors and buyers in new markets or segments thereof.

 Product Development. eBay is minimally dependent on product development, which is a minor intensive strategy for growing the online auction business internationally.
 With this intensive growth strategy, the company develops and introduces new products to buyers and sellers, who are the target users of the e-commerce platform.
 Growth is achieved by creating new revenue streams involving new products.
 New products may require changes in eBay’s organizational structure (corporate structure).
 For example, a new set of online retail services provided on the company’s marketplace website may require a new organizational division for effective management.
-The industry trends shown in the PESTEL/PESTLE analysis of eBay Inc. influence the application of this intensive strategy for business growth opportunities.
+The industry trends shown in the PESTEL/PESTLE analysis of eBay influence the application of this intensive growth strategy for business growth opportunities.
 For instance, trading through mobile devices is a trend that warrants the continual development of new products/services for mobile users.
 Thus, a strategic objective based on product development is to increase the company’s rate of technological innovation.
-New products/services must satisfy the cost minimization requirement under the cost leadership generic strategy to ensure eBay’s competitive advantages.
+New products/services must satisfy the cost minimization requirement under the generic competitive strategy of cost leadership to ensure eBay’s competitive advantages.

 Diversification.
 Diversification is a minor intensive growth strategy in eBay’s marketplace business.
 To achieve growth with this intensive strategy, the e-commerce company needs to expand through new businesses or entry into new industries.
 For example, full ownership of PayPal diversified eBay’s business to include operations in the online financial services industry from 2002 to 2015.
 A strategic objective associated with this intensive growth strategy is to grow the online retail and auction business by acquiring related companies that operate in other industries, such as a smaller firm that operates a display-advertising network.
 In this case, to satisfy eBay’s cost leadership generic competitive strategy and for strategic management alignment, acquired firms must operate at low costs.